ZeanQin/zeanqin.github.io/content/articles/vim-registers.md

 A register in Vim is basically a slot in memory that you can put a piece of text in and read it out later.
 Each register is like the clipboard provided by the OS (e.g. Windows, MacOS etc.), except that Vim has a LOT of them instead of just one.

 <b-alert variant="info" show>
-  It takes a while to learn how to use them and some slow repetitions in the beginning to develop the muscle memory, but you'll never go back to the simple yank/paste again getting comfortable with it.
+  It takes a while to learn how to use them and some slow repetitions in the beginning to develop the muscle memory, but you'll never go back to the simple yank/paste again after getting comfortable with it.
 </b-alert>

 ## Basic usage